karlhorky/gray/README.md

 Non-numeric background-size (cover, contain, ...) and background-position (center, ...) are not currently supported.

-Colored borders will be also converted to grayscale in non-polyfill browsers.

 ## How it Works

 In [browsers that support css filters](http://caniuse.com/#feat=css-filters), the styles in ```gray.css``` will use CSS filters to turn the image gray.